 While ordinary black peppercorns do not have the citrus and woodsy notes that Tellicherry peppercorns do, they are still quite flavorful and will do a decent job as a substitute.
 However, you may be able to tell the difference if you have a keen palate.

 Ground black pepper has the most muted and simplest flavor profile of the three forms of Piper nigrum.
-Even so, it can serve as a decent substitute if it is fresh.
+Even so, it can be a decent substitute if it is fresh.

 You can use Tellicherry pepper in any dish that requires black pepper; however, it is more expensive than regular black pepper.
-The cost means that you may want to reserve it for dishes where it is likely to shine.
+The cost means you may want to reserve it for dishes that are likely to shine.
 Use it on higher-quality steaks and in curry powder blends where it will stand out instead of being hidden behind other strong spices.
 You can also keep some Tellicherry peppercorns in your spice grinder at the table so that you and your guests can grind fresh pepper on food if desired.

-Use black peppercorns and ground black pepper for everyday meals and dishes where the quality of the pepper is not integral to the success of the dish.
-In other words, it is likely to be fine in the majority of the savory dishes you prepare.
+Use black peppercorns and ground black pepper for everyday meals and dishes where the quality of the pepper is not integral to the dish’s success.
+In other words, it is likely to be fine in most of the savory dishes you prepare.